miitestingacc/keeganturnerdev.github.io/_posts/2023-10-21-Run Docker with Portainer in the Cloud.md

 These containers can run consistently across different environments, making it easier to deploy and manage applications.*

 ![Portainer](/assets/portainer.png)

+*Portainer is an open-source container management platform that simplifies the deployment, monitoring, and management of Docker containers.
+It provides a graphical interface to streamline container orchestration tasks, making it accessible for both beginners and experienced developers.*

 For this installation, I will be using Ubuntu as my distribution of choice.
-The below commands will work on any Debian based distribution.
+The below commands will work on any Debian-based distribution.

 Step 1